-Since roughly half of all email opens happen on mobile devices, it’s important to design an experience that works well across different form factors.
-While this used to be a difficult task (and still is for some email clients), recent years have seen a rise in the use of media queries to help make things easier.
-But, unless you’ve been mired in the world of web design or on the cutting edge of email development, you may not know what media queries are and why you should use them.
-In this post, we’ll dissect the ever-useful media query and see how it can benefit nearly any email campaign.
+Email designers have long sought to build campaigns for every device.
+Especially today, when roughly half of all email opens happen on mobile devices, it’s important to design an experience that works well across different form factors.
+While this used to be a difficult task (and still is for some email clients), media queries can make this task easier.

 In this webinar, Litmus Research Director Chad White and expert email developer and Litmus Product Manager Kevin Mandeville identify the top 5 opportunities to improve your email creative strategy, based on the findings of Litmus’ 2017 State of Email Creative research report.
 But we don’t just give you the insights, we share practical how-to advice to help you execute on each opportunity at your brand.

 Email creative has its own unique constraints and opportunities that marketers must master to make the most of the channel.
 Based on our survey of more than 3,500 marketers, our second annual State of Email Creative report examines every facet of email creative strategy—from finding email inspiration and creating email brand guidelines to the popularity of various design elements and redesign schedules.

 Understanding Android is hard, even for the savviest email geek.
 That’s why many marketers feel uncomfortable troubleshooting email and talking through Android strategies with clients or developers.
 To help you facilitate those conversations, here are three keys to understanding email rendering on Android.